We provide preschool classes to the children of CWI students, employees and the community!

 - ECED 105 Teaching Young Children I, 4 credits

-Additionally, CDA students take ECED 199 CDA Seminar for supervision and support to complete the Professional Portfolio and Family Questionnaires.
-Students who are awarded a CDA using college coursework for the educational component and decide to continue in the Early Childhood Education program may be eligible to challenge ECED 106 Teaching Young Children II.
+Supervision and support to complete the Professional Portfolio and Family Questionnaires is provided by a faculty advisor.
+Students who are awarded a CDA with college coursework for the educational component and decide to continue in the Early Childhood Education program may be eligible to challenge ECED 106 Teaching Young Children II.

 If you are interested in learning more about the CDA coursework at CWI, contact Program Chair, Bonnie Noonan, [email protected] or 208.562.3108.
 Please do not contact the One Stop about the CDA because it is not a CWI degree but a national credential from the Council for Professional Recognition.